awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 ISM requires OpenSearch or Elasticsearch 6\.8 or later\.
 Full documentation is available in the [OpenSearch documentation](https://opensearch.org/docs/im-plugin/ism/index/)\.

 **Important**
-The `policy_id` setting for index templates is deprecated\.
 You can no longer use index templates to apply ISM policies to newly created indexes\.
 You can continue to automatically manage newly created indexes with the [ISM template field](https://opensearch.org/docs/latest/im-plugin/ism/policies/#sample-policy-with-ism-template-for-auto-rollover)\.
 This update introduces a breaking change that affects existing CloudFormation templates using this setting\.

 ## Create an ISM policy<a name="ism-start"></a>